Portland Breakwater

 E-Mail: info@luckycatch.com

-My 300-page book (with over 360 images), Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, published by Schiffer Publishing, provides human interest stories from each of the 76 lighthouses, along with plenty of coastal attractions and tours near each beacon.
+Lighthouses and Coastal Attractions of Northern New England: This 300-page book, published by Schiffer Publishing, provides human interest stories from each of the 76 lighthouses in northern New England, along with plenty of coastal attractions and tours near each beacon.
 Look inside! |